obrienjoey/spRingsteen/README.md

 The spRingsteen package provides a number of dataframes describing the songs, albums, tours, and setlists of Bruce Springsteen's career.
-The data (collected from [Brucebase](http://brucebase.wikidot.com/)) is provided in a tidy form which is easily analysed in R.
+The data (collected from [Brucebase](http://brucebase.wikidot.com/)) is provided in a tidy form which is easily analysed in `R`.
+The scripts which are used to scrape the data in their entirety, alongside a SLQlite representation of the data may be viewed at a second repository [`springsteen_db`](https://github.com/obrienjoey/springsteen_db).

 ## Installation